James23xr/ai-podcast-studio/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.
 ## 🤝 Contributing

 We welcome contributions to AI Podcast Studio!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License.

 ## 🙏 Acknowledgements

-- [Anthropic](https://www.anthropic.com) for AI assistance in development
 - All the amazing open-source libraries that made this project possible

 ---

-Built with ❤️ by [Your Name]
+Built with ❤️ by James.